mobde3-team/Egypt-3rdSecondary-Student-Performance/README.md

 ### Python Code

-- *All python cleaning code is attached in the Repository in the (Data_Cleaning) folder.*
+- *All python cleaning code is attached in the Repository in the (Notebooks) folder.*

 ---